EtherDream/headphone-morse-transmitter/README.md

 https://github.com/user-attachments/assets/6b51ff7e-8c3b-4607-8da6-8e6534e57c74

 > [!Tip]
 > This program can run in the background, even if the browser is minimized or the screen is locked.
-So you can practice Morse code before bedtime with this program, using only your fingers and ears, without eyes!
+So you can use this program on your phone to practice Morse code, using only your fingers and ears, without eyes!